numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 2. The promotion logic will usually err on the safe side: A newly added loop cannot be misused unless a promoter is added as well.
-3. They put the burden of carefully thinking of whether the logic is correct on the programmer generalizing it.
+3. They put the burden of carefully thinking of whether the logic is correct on the programmer adding new loops to a UFunc.
 (Compared to Alternative 2)
 4. In case of incorrect existing promotion, writing a promoter to restrict or refine a generic rule is possible.
-In general a promotion rule should never return an *incorrect* promotion, but if it the promotion is incorrect for a newly added loop, the loop can add a promoter to refine the logic.
+In general a promotion rule should never return an *incorrect* promotion, but if it the existing promotion logic fails or is incorrect for a newly added loop, the loop can add a new promoter to refine the logic.

-The option of having each loop verify that no upcast occurs is probably the best alternative, but does not allow dynamically adding new loops, and in most cases promoters should be able the same with less code.
+The option of having each loop verify that no upcast occured is probably the best alternative, but does not include the ability to dynamically adding new loops.

-The main downsides of general promoters is that they allow a possibly very large complexity.
+The main downsides of general promoters is that they allow a possible very large complexity.
 A third-party library *could* add incorrect promotions to NumPy, however, this is already possible by adding new incorrect loops.
-It may be possible to catch some cases like this.
 In general we believe we can rely on downstream projects to use this power and complexity carefully and responsibly.